cedricwalter/cedricwalter.github.io/_posts/development/2005-01-29-demotivation-by-despair-inc.md

 -Risks: If You never try anything new, You’ll miss out on many of Life’s great disapointments.

-They are also [selling a book](http://www.despair.com/demotivators/artofde.html): "The art of demotivation: a revolutionary new management guide"
+They are also [selling a book](http://www.despair.com/demotivators/artofde.html): "The art of demotivation: a revolutionary new management